| distribution theory the neoclassical, or marginalist, theory

 production.
 A third advantage lies in its elegance: the neoclassical theory of

 distributive shares lends itself to a relatively simple mathematical statement.
+An illustration of the

 mathematics is as follows.
 Suppose that the production function (the relation between all